Section I. Registration

-- The IMFC events take place at Cornell Recital Hall located at 3201 Buroak Ave., Markham ON L6B 0T2 Canada.
-Performances with the Kindred Spirits Orchestra take place at Flato Markham Theatre or Richmond Hill Centre for the Performing Arts.
+- The IMFC events take place at SMSV Cultural Centre located at 3300 Highway 7 East, Markham ON L3R 8C3 Canada.
+Performances with the Kindred Spirits Orchestra take place at CBC Glenn Gould Studio, Flato Markham Theatre or Richmond Hill Centre for the Performing Arts.

 - No solicitation or distribution of 3rd-party promotional materials is permitted at the IMFC premises without prior written authorization of the IMFC Office.